 Information theory was – and remains – important as it formalizes how information communication occurs.
-The extent of influence and reach of this theory is difficult to overstate – almost any domain that features the transmission of information (be it signalling in the brain, genetics, physics, and beyond) has been influenced by information theory in some way.
+The extent of influence and reach of this theory is difficult to overstate – almost any domain that features the transmission of information (be it signaling in the brain, genetics, physics, and beyond) has been influenced by information theory in some way.

 Information theory emerged hand-in-hand with the most important invention of modern times – that of the computer.
 The emergence of the computer invited parallels (both in the popular and scientific imagination) to the way in which the brain processes the world – a logical breakdown of inputs, outputs, storage, and processing were easily compared with stimuli / the environment, behavior, memory, and cognition, respectively.

 This helped give rise to cognitive psychology by considering the brain as a computational device, the rules of which could be formalized, reduced, and understood.
 While behaviorism also followed a reductionist approach, it largely avoided (or downplayed the importance of) the process and impact of inner thoughts.

 One of the other pivotal influences that lead to the (temporary) dampening of behaviorism, and the emergence of cognitive psychology, emerged from an intellectual debate about linguistics.

 B.F.
 Skinner, the central figurehead of behaviorist psychology, posited in an article that language is learned in a behaviorist manner – words are memorized, spoken, and understood purely because the sound, production, and meaning is reinforced.
 Noam Chomsky wrote a critique to Skinner’s article on language, stating that an innate component must exist to drive language development, as language is essentially too regular and learnt too quickly to be explained solely by reinforcement.